dzackgarza/Notes/Talks/Math Subject GRE/Slides.md

 a = b \implies L = -1
 $$

-So E, because the limit needs to be path-indpendent.
+So E, because the limit needs to be path-independent.